 A uniform game model is practiced in all age categories with only cosmetic changes (usually the selection of different means) in particular phases of development.
 The technical-tactical conditions are the same for everyone, so in what system is the game model, what style it presents, and what it means for the various positions on the pitch and the players who will play in those positions.
 The danger is that coaches focus on the game model and group tactics, instead of individual development at all levels.

 What does this lead to?

 Well, if a given youngster doesn’t fit the game model (or the profile - see chapter one) he is usually shown the door, to put it bluntly!
 Not because he hasn’t potential, is incapable, but because he doesn’t fit the game model and the training program that the academy presents.
 Nobody takes into account the potential of such a boy, his individual needs; all that counts is the profile, the game model and how he plays here and now (how he presents himself in terms of football).
 After he is discharged from the academy, no one particularly cares about his fate, because in a moment there will be others who want to take his place.
 This is yet another example of how football is losing masses of talented adolescents who rarely return to football, let alone professional football.

-So what can be improved, evolve or simply be changed so that the individual potential of children and adolescents is developed in accordance with their natural development as opposed to what is written in the game model!
+So what can be improved, evolve or simply be changed so that the individual potential of children and adolescents is developed in accordance with their natural development as opposed to what is written in the game model?

 It’s worth considering whether it wouldn’t be better to develop potential on the basis of the learning model.
 Such a model is based on the learning process, and the psychological, physical and cognitive-emotional development of children and young players, and so the stage at which individual players are currently learning.
 In such a model, the football learning process would take into account only the (defending and attacking) rules of football and would be tailored to the possibilities, potential and stage of learning the game that each player has achieved.
 Instead of focusing only on the game model and lumping everyone together, the learning model will take into account the player’s stage of development, and how many years of experience playing football he has.
 It will take into account what the player is able to learn at a given moment, as opposed to a uniform game model, which imposes in advance and assumes what the young player needs to learn.
 And that is a fundamental difference for the good of the individual and for developing the maximum use of the potential that talented youngsters possess.
 The learning model is also more conducive to the needs of individual children.
 The game model, in turn, satisfies mainly the ambitions of adults, and to a much lesser extent cares about the development of the individual young player’s potential.

 The learning model would be based on three main stages:

-The learning stage (something that players did not know before, or are just getting to know)
+The learning stage (something that players did not know before, or are just getting to know).

-The training stage (something that players already know and have been training for some length of time)
+The training stage (something that players already know and have been training for some length of time).

-The performance stage (knowledge gained and its application in training or match conditions)
+The performance stage (knowledge gained and its application in training or match conditions).